ArmanDris/ChessEngines/README.md

 # ChessEngines

 An open source C++ chess game built with SFML and CMake.
 You can play against a friend or against one of five bots.
-After you have [built the program from source](#building-from-source) then you can move the pieces with your mouse.
-You can also use the back arrow to undo moves.
+After you have [built the program from source](#building-from-source) you can move the pieces with your mouse and undo moves with the back arrow.
 Eventually you will want to [play against bots or play bots against each other](#usage-example).

 ![Chess Demo](src/chess_game_vid.gif)